sportdb/sport.db/footballdb-leagues/README.md

 ]
 ```

-Let's find football leagues in the world that run
+Let's find football leagues in the world
 with the name `Premier League`:

 ``` ruby
 m = League.match( 'Premier League' )